Notable People

 New England made him a symbol of the Patriots' preferred style

 The Patriots Hall of Fame page explains why he endured in Foxborough.
-It is not only the raw totals, though those are substantial: 620 receptions, 6,822 receiving yards, three Super Bowl titles, and a permanent place in team lore.
-It is the style.
+The raw totals are substantial: 620 receptions, 6,822 receiving yards, three Super Bowl titles, and a permanent place in team lore.
+The style matters too.

 Edelman became a kind of ideal Patriots player: undersized by classic standards, technically precise, physically stubborn, adaptable, and at his best when the game got tighter and uglier.
 He was not majestic in the obvious way.
 He was abrasive, useful, and impossible to dislodge from the action once a game turned into a contest of nerves.